bar6132/moveo-final/Description And Installation.md

     If React + Node.js is installed Clone My git repository and install Project Dependencies by doing (npm install) on the root folder and on the websocket-server as well !!

         To start the server:

             1.Enter websocket-server
             2.Enter CMD and type <node index.js>
             3.The server will start on port 3001 <WebSocket>

-    To start the client
+        To start the client:

             1.On the root folder enter CMD
             2.Type npm run start \ npm start
             3.The app will start on your browser